Family Reunification Parole Processes

 If a principal beneficiary married or had a child after we approved the underlying Form I-130, you may also file Form I-134A to request to be as supporter and initiate the FRP process for the principal beneficiary’s spouse or child under age 21 (often referred to as add-on derivatives).

 The invitation will list the derivative beneficiaries you identified on your approved Form I-130.
 It will not, however, list add-on derivatives because they were not listed on the underlying Form I-130 you filed and USCIS approved.
-However, you may still file Form I-134A requesting to be a supporter and initiate the FRP process for each add-on derivative.
-As with a derivative who was listed in the Form I-130, you must submit evidence, such as a birth certificate or marriage certificate, as part of the Form I-134A to verify the family relationship between the principal beneficiary and the add-on derivative beneficiary you request to support.
-The Form I-134A instructs you where you should upload this evidence.
+However, you may file a Form I-134A requesting to be a supporter and initiate the FRP process for each new add-on derivative.
+As with a derivative who was listed on the Form I-130, you must submit evidence, such as a birth certificate or marriage certificate, as part of the Form I-134A to verify the family relationship between the principal beneficiary and the add-on derivative beneficiary you request to support.
+The Form I-134A explains how you should upload this evidence.
+You must include a full English translation and translator’s certification with any evidence submitted in a language other than English.

 Age Limit for Beneficiaries